 5: Establish Brand Identity

 Research shows us that 81% of customers indicate that trust is critical when making a purchase.
 Think about your recent purchases.
 Did you buy from a company you knew nothing about, or was it one you know and trust?
-Your content strategy needs to address ways of establishing your brand’s identity and, ultimately, establish trust.
+Your content strategy needs to address ways of establishing your brand’s identity and, ultimately, establishing trust.

 Start by including storytelling that connects your target audience with your brand.
 These stories can be things happening within your company, connections you’re making in the community, and more.
 Then develop strategies for showcasing that content on your blog, social media platforms, email marketing, and more.